 As a whole, air-dry clay can only be made waterproof by using liquid epoxy resin to seal it.
 It is possible to make air-dry clay water-resistant by using varnish, acrylic paints, or white glue to seal it.
 Waterproof clay can withstand constant contact with water while water-resistant clay can only survive little contact with water.

-That being said, air-dry clay can be made waterproof and water-resistant but only to a certain extend.
+That being said, air-dry clay can be made waterproof and water-resistant but only to a certain extent.

 What Can be Used to Make Air Dry Clay Waterproof